m-tmatma/CopyWithLineNumbers/README.md

 * This is a plugin for Visual Studio which copies with line numbers to the clipboard.
 * The solution and project file are for Visual Studio 2017.
 * It works on Visual Studio 2015 and 2017.
-* I tested only community edition, so if it doesn't work on Professinal and Enterprise, let me know or send a pull request.
 * The copying text can be customizable by template.
 See the manual page for detail.

 ## Example